nc3040/nc3040.github.io/readme.md

 Markdown allows us to quickly write content with basic formatting syntax, then convert that basic syntax into any document format we want.
 In this guide we turn our Markdown into a static HTML website, but Markdown can also be converted into other formats like PDF.
 That means we can write out content quickly in one place and then easily have it formatted best for any medium that we want to share it by!

 ### How do I update my resume content after uploading it the first time?
-You can edit the `index.md` file with any new changes, then just follow steps 3-7 under `Uploading our Resume to GitHub` again to commit and push your new changes.
+You can edit the `index.md` file with any new changes, then just follow steps 3-7 under [Uploading Your Resume to GitHub](#iii-uploading-your-resume-to-github) again to commit and push your new changes.